ucb-rit/savio-training-intro-spring-2019/intro.md

  - login to Savio; you'll end up on one of the login nodes in your home directory
  - use `cd` to go to the directory from which you want to submit the job
  - submit the job using `sbatch` (or an interactive job using `srun`, discussed later)
-    - when your job starts the working directory will be the one from which the job was submitted
+    - when your job starts, the working directory will be the one from which the job was submitted
     - the job will be running on a compute node, not the login node

 # Submitting jobs: accounts and partitions